Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘energy efficiency’

 Tuesday, January 24th, 2017

 A programmable thermostat is a relativity inexpensive upgrade for your HVAC system that makes it easy to adjust the temperature of your home automatically according to your schedule.
-With the correct programmable thermostat settings, you can save over 10 percent on your cooling costs without sacrificing your comfort or changing your routine.
+With the correct programmable thermostat settings, you can save over 10 percent on your cooling costs without sacrificing your comfort or changing your routine, similar to the benefits of a home service agreement plan.

 Setting Your Programmable Thermostat